Mumbai: Using WhatsApp, cops trace missing toddler in 2 hours

-The 3-yr-old boarded a train at Masjid Bunder out of curiosity; after a frantic search she was discovered at Grant Road station by the police
+The 3-year-old boarded a train at Masjid Bunder, which is near her home, out of curiosity; after a frantic search, she was discovered at Grant Road station by cops

 Thanks to some quick thinking exhibited by the police officials from south Mumbai (Zone-2), a three-year-old was traced within two hours after she went missing from outside her home — adjacent to Masjid Bunder station — around 10.30 am yesterday.
 Besides using conventional methods, the officers circulated the toddler’s picture across various WhatsApp groups.
 The move yielded result and the girl was reunited with her parents by 12.30 pm.
 What has left the cops flummoxed is that though the girl boarded a local train at Masjid Bunder on the Central line, she was found at Grant Road station on the Western line.
 Police are now investigating whether it was a failed attempt of abduction.